Formulas are not divine laws.

 So these are the 4 Ps> Promise + Picture + Proof + Push

-One way of increasing the chances of the reader clicking where we want is to get her agreeing with us right from the start.
+One way of increasing the chances of our reader clicking where we want is to get her agreeing with us right from the start.

 Let me explain.

 When you are painting a situation and at the beginning of the lead (the introduction) you should choose a simple sentence that will make the reader nod in agreement.